-The obvious answer is that you take advantage of what Cabot’s growth analysts spend all of our working hours doing.
-We look for growth stocks with great promise and we advise our subscribers about how to build them into a portfolio.
+The obvious answer is that you take advantage of what we growth analysts spend all of our working hours doing.
+We look for growth stocks with great potential and we at Cabot advise our subscribers on how to build them into a portfolio.

-But I think the real question for many investors is: “How can I, an individual investor, find leading growth stocks?”
+But the real question for many investors is: “How can I, an individual investor, start finding growth stocks worth investing in?”
 These are the people who want to do the work themselves.

 So here goes.